ajanach/portfolio-web-page/content/ML/02 - Working On Iris Dataset.md

 test_y2 = target[9::3]
 ```

-Displaying the dimensionality of the data in the list using the `shape` function:
+## Displaying the dimensionality of the data in the list using the `shape` function
 ```Python
 # Display the data prepared in the variable and the test set and the training set:
 print(f"Number of data in training set for x2: {train_x2.shape[0]}")